 1. WOULD DREAMERS BE REQUIRED TO SERVE IN THE DREAMER CORPS?

-No. Dreamers would only serve if they chose to, in order to obtain a good salary, career advancement, the chance to make a difference, college scholarship opportunities, and a fast-track to U.S. citizenship.
+No. Dreamers would only serve if they chose to, in order to obtain a good salary, a fast-track to U.S. citizenship, career skills, resume-building, the chance to make a difference, and college scholarship opportunities or student loan forgiveness.

-2. WHY WOULD DREAMERS WANT TO RISK THE VIOLENCE OF THE COUNTRIES THEIR PARENTS FLED?
+2. WHY WOULD DREAMERS RISK GOING BACK TO THE COUNTRIES THEIR PARENTS FLED?

 For the same reasons that 150,000 young Americans enlist in the U.S. military each year: honor, duty, and courage; a belief that they can make a difference; a desire for adventure; and a path to a better life for themselves and their families.
-Fifteen percent of Americans who turn 18 each year are willing to serve in the military.
-Only 1% of the 2.5 million Dreamers would need to volunteer to achieve the goal of 25,000 Dreamer Corps recruits over ten years.
+15% of Americans who turn 18 each year are willing to serve in the military.
+Only 0.2% of the 2.5 million Dreamers would need to be willing to serve in the Dreamer Corps to achieve the goal of deploying 5,000 Dreamer Corps recruits to Central America at a time.

-Enrollees could choose to serve elsewhere than the country where they were born, if they feared reprisal, and instead could serve in one of the other three host countries, or in the U.S.
+Recruits could serve elsewhere than the country where they were born, instead serving in one of the other three host countries, or in the U.S.

 Because Dreamers’ ties to their birth countries go back for generations.
-Many Dreamers still have family members living in the countries they came from.
-Dreamers may have left when young, but that doesn’t mean they don’t still feel affinity for their birthplaces.
-Where we’re from is part of who we are, especially in America, a country of immigrants.
-Improving the lives of the places where we’re from is a basic human drive.
+They may have left when young, but that doesn’t mean they don’t still feel affinity for their birthplaces.
+Many Dreamers still have family members in their birth countries, who they haven't seen for years or decades.
+Where we come from is a part of who we are, and improving the lives of the people we left behind is part of our common humanity.